 What Snakes Can Hear

-A person with great hearing abilities can hear anything between 20-20,000 Hz.
-20-25 Hz is described as the lowest sound that a pipe organ can make or the sound of a low cat purr while about 4,100 Hz is the highest note a piano can make.
+A person with great hearing abilities can hear anything between 20 to 20,000 Hz.
+20 to 25 Hz is described as the lowest sound that a pipe organ can make or the sound of a low cat purr while about 4,100 Hz is the highest note a piano can make.
 Using this knowledge we now know that snakes can only hear what we would consider lower sounds.

 Since different breeds of snakes have been used for various studies, it is still difficult to make a blanket statement regarding all snakes and hearing.
 We assume all snakes have similar hearing abilities since they have the same ear anatomy, but it is possible that snakes from different environments are able to hear different ranges of sounds.

-Since we know that the peak sensitivity of a snake's hearing is in the 200-300 Hz range and the average human voice is at about 250 Hz we can determine that a pet snake can, in fact, hear you talking to them.
+Since we know that the peak sensitivity of a snake's hearing is in the 200 to 300 Hz range and the average human voice is at about 250 Hz we can determine that a pet snake can, in fact, hear you talking to them.
 This supports what many snake owners claim—that pet snakes can recognize their names being called.